Language Acquisition Using All 5 Senses

 Because the method focuses on techniques that create language connections in the brain that promote communication and fluency, and because this is a whole language approach, we are a zero translation school!
 We ask that parents who are sitting in class with students PLEASE NOT translate for your children.
 There are times when students will not understand right away, and THAT IS OK!
 Translation breaks the connections in the brain that are being created and creates reliance on the native language to speak the new language.
 Doing so hinders fluency because it creates a barrier for the learner to be able to think in the new language.
 Not only that, but language cannot always be translated word-for-word.
 That type of translation can create cultural misunderstanding.
 The Bon Voyage method helps students to be able to think in the new language by providing “comprehensible input.”
 Students are able to communicate much faster than if they had used a translation method.

-In addition, we use a lot of authentic materials in class that come from France.
+In addition, we use a lot of authentic materials in class that come from the countries that speak the languages we teach.